dcloudio/hbuilderx-extension-docs/en/Tutorial/PluginsInstall.md

 open /Applications/HBuilderX-Alpha.app/Contents/HBuilderX/plugins/
 ```

-### Question
+### Questions

-Some node plugins, such as `sass` and `less`, are installed successfully, but when the project is running, it prompts that the installation failed.
+Some node plugins, such as `sass` and `less`, are successfully installed, but HBuilderX prompts that the installation failed when the project is running.

 Possible reason: `node_modules` installation failed.
-Enter the plugin directory and manually execute `npm install --save`
+Enter the plugins directory of HBuilderX and manually execute command `npm install --save`.